What up fools? Welcome to Wrestling Do-Overs, where I'll take a famous pro wrestling card or angle and reimagine it the way I would've booked it.

 So your first-round bracket looks like this:

-Hulk Hogan vs. Andre the Giant - How they only gave this huge threequel only five minutes is beyond me.
+Hulk Hogan vs. Andre the Giant - How they only gave this huge threequel five minutes is beyond me.

 Ted Dibiase vs. Jim Duggan - This probably still wouldn't be much of a match but Duggan was a pretty big star so I'm keeping him in.

 Randy Savage vs. Ricky Steamboat - Look, I know they were both babyfaces at this point but how do you not allow this rematch to happen?
+Savage was so white-hot there's no way Steamboat would take away his fan support.

 Jake Roberts vs. Rick Rude - Their feud-igniting angle was taped prior to WrestleMania IV but aired afterwards, so as a result the match was a heatless, excruciatingly dull fifteen-minute draw when it should've been a fast-paced, violent slugfest.